Óscar Robles: Professional career

 On April 29, 2008, the Phillies claimed Robles off waivers from the Padres and assigned him to their Triple-A Lehigh Valley IronPigs in Allentown, Pennsylvania.

-Robles played from 2009-2013 with the Diablos Rojos del México, in 2014 with the Guerreros de Oaxaca, and with the Toros de Tijuana from 2015-2017.
+Robles played from 2009–2013 with the Diablos Rojos del México, in 2014 with the Guerreros de Oaxaca, and with the Toros de Tijuana from 2015-2017.
 Following the 2017 season and after winning the Mexican League Championship with the Toros, he announced his retirement as a player.

+Robles also spent 21 seasons in Mexico's winter league, the Mexican Pacific League (LMP), from 1995 to 2016, where he played for the Algodoneros de Guasave, Mayos de Navojoa, Águilas de Mexicali and Tomateros de Culiacán.
+He won the LMP Rookie of the Year Award in his debut season, 1995–96.

+Managing career

-However, he accepted an offer to stay with the Toros organization as a hitting coach for the 2018 season.
-On August 6, 2018, Robles was promoted to manager of the team for the rest of the season.
+After retiring, Robles accepted an offer to stay with the Toros de Tijuana as a hitting coach for the 2018 season.
+On August 6, 2018, Robles was promoted to manager of the team for the rest of the season after the departure of Lino Rivera.

 In June 2021, Robles was announced as manager for the Tigres de Quintana Roo of the Mexican League.
 He led the team to a 32–33 record, and they qualified for the Wild Card as the 6th seed from the South division.
 However, they lost to the Diablos Rojos del México in the first round of the postseason.
 Robles was not brought back for the 2022 season.

 On December 9, 2021, Robles was announced as new manager for the Algodoneros de Unión Laguna of the Mexican League.
 He was fired on May 26, 2022, after starting the season with a 9–20 record.

 On June 1, 2022, Robles was hired as the new manager for the Guerreros de Oaxaca of the Mexican League.
 He was not retained following the season.

 On December 20, 2022, Robles was announced as new manager for the Generales de Durango of the Mexican League.

+On November 25, 2023, Robles was hired by the Dorados de Chihuahua of the Mexican League as the team's manager ahead of the 2024 season.
+On 6 June, Robles resigned after five consecutive losses and a 16–28 record; he was replaced by the team's hitting coach Gerónimo Gil.

+On December 2, 2024, Robles was hired by the Toros de Tijuana as manager ahead of the 2025 season, marking his second stint with the club in that role.
+On October 1, 2025, Roberto Kelly was hired as Tijuana's manager, replacing Robles.
+He was officially let go by the team on October 10.